 Totally Disabled (or Total Disability) - A condition resulting from illness or injury as a result of which, and as certified by a physician, for an initial period of 24 months, you are continuously unable to perform all of the substantial and material duties of your regular occupation.
-"Total disability" means (a) your inability due to injury or illness to engage in or perform the duties of your regular occupation or employment within the first two years of such disability and (b) after the first two years of such disability, your inability to engage in any paid employment or work for which you may, by education and training, including rehabilitative training, be or reasonably become qualified.
+"Total disability" means (a) your inability due to injury or illness to engage in or perform the duties of your regular occupation or employment within the first two years of such disability, your inability to engage in any paid employment or work for which you may, by education and training, including rehabilitative training, be or reasonably become qualified.